 Paisley + Sparrow is a participant in the Amazon Services LLC Associates Program This post may include affiliate links which means I may earn a small commission if you shop using the links below at no additional cost to you.
 Thanks so much for supporting me and this blog!

-Like most plants (and people) it’s not a one size fits all.
-Every fiddle leaf fig tree is different so use these care instructions as a starting point to care for yours!
+Like most plants (and people) it’s not a one-size-fits-all situation.
+Every fiddle-leaf fig tree is different, so use these care instructions as a starting point to care for yours!

-Fiddle leaf fig trees need bright, indirect light to survive.
+Fiddle-leaf fig trees need bright, indirect light to survive.
 Indirect means something such as a sheer curtain.
-I actually nix the curtain and all 3 of my plants get full bright sun in large west facing windows.
+I actually nix the curtain and all three of my plants get full, bright sun in large west-facing windows.

-Our first tree was in an east facing window and it was not happy.
-One key sign that your fiddle leaf fig tree isn’t getting enough light is it drops leaves.
+Our first tree was in an east-facing window and it was not happy.
+One key sign that your fiddle-leaf fig tree isn’t getting enough light is that it starts to drop leaves.

-When it comes to water, fiddle leaf fig trees need a moderate amount of water.
-They typically need water about 8-10 days.
+When it comes to water, fiddle-leafs need a moderate amount, typically preferring to be watered about every 8-10 days.

 Your best bet is to do the finger test – stick your finger into the soil a few inches into the soil.
-If it’s dry water it, if it’s still wet don’t!
+If it’s dry, water it, and if it’s still wet, don’t!
 You could also get a moisture meter to take the guess work out of it!

-You can tell if your fiddle leaf fig tree needs water by looking at the leaves.
+You can tell if your fiddle-leaf fig tree needs water by looking at the leaves.
 If they start to look floppy or droopy it’s time to water them!
-Under-watering them can result in a loss of leaves so don’t do that!
+Under-watering them can result in a loss of leaves.

-However, don’t overwater them or them can get root rot or drown.
+However, don’t overwater them or they can get root rot.

 You should also mist the leaves every couple of weeks.
 This mimics the humidity it likes!